E-scooters and e-bikes are part of the electric micromobility movement.

 BC Electric Kick Scooter Pilot Project

-Starting January 1, 2026, Burnaby will join the BC Electric Kick Scooter Pilot Project.
+As of January 2026, Burnaby joined the BC Electric Kick Scooter Pilot Project.
 This initiative permits e-scooter use in participating communities while the Province and municipalities work together to study their safety impacts, develop clear rules, and understand how e-scooters fit into the broader transportation system.

 Quick guide: E-scooter rules and safety tips in Burnaby